pelgraine/Meck-P4/README.md

 ### Sharing private channels

-On the channel messages screen, the **+** button includes a **Share Channel** option.
-Tap it to open a contact picker and send the channel name and secret as a DM to the selected contact.
+Open **Settings > Channels**, tap the channel you want to share, then tap **Share Channel**.
+This opens a contact picker and sends the channel name and secret as a DM to the selected contact.
 The recipient sees a pending invite notification that they can accept (tap) or dismiss (long-press).

 ### Creating channels